Kenshiki Labs

 What SLA applies to BYOK?

-Kenshiki guarantees the governance pipeline around BYOK requests — compilation, retrieval scoping, Ledger evaluation, Gate decisions, and audit records.
-Kenshiki does not guarantee the uptime, latency, or semantic stability of the upstream provider.
+Kenshiki Labs operates the governance pipeline around BYOK requests — compilation, retrieval scoping, Ledger evaluation, Gate decisions, and audit records.
+Kenshiki Labs does not control the uptime, latency, or semantic stability of the upstream provider.
 Material provider changes may require prompt or evaluation re-baselining.

 Is there a free tier?